All Episodes

 Herman Cain.

-Remember Herman Cain was doing well, 999.
+Remember Herman Cain was doing well?

-Now, I will say this that there is in so many different ways, this is a much harder issue than I think people know, because everybody should agree that you we can't stand predator behavior.
+This is a much harder issue than I think people know because everybody should agree that we can't stand predator behavior.

 And that's what this would be if it's true.

-And as the father of a daughter, who's 16, brother of sisters who I love, it's pretty scary.
+And as the father of a daughter who's 16, brother of sisters who I love, it's pretty scary.

 These allegations against Roy Moore 38 years ago.